PROPOSED FLORIDA LEGISLATION

 (c) "Vulnerable animal" means:

-3. Any animal with known pre-existing medical conditions;
+3. Any animal with known pre-existing medical conditions that materially elevate surgical or treatment risk;

-5. Any animal in critical or intensive care.
+4. Any animal in critical or intensive care; or

 (e) "Substantiated complaint" means: